tlmcguire/deplens/README.md

    - Large packages can take significant time to analyze
    - Consider using a more powerful machine for extensive package analysis
    - Check if your disk I/O is a bottleneck

+4. **LLM analysis fails**:
+   - Verify Ollama has downloaded the required models
+   - The tool will attempt to use a fallback model if the primary model fails
+   - Check system memory